bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 No, not really.
 I think you'll run into memory at some point.
-I mean, you'll want to, you know, you'll start thinking, okay, well, if you put 5000 cores on a system with 8 gigs, you might get bottlenecked by other things.
+You'll want to, you'll start thinking, okay, well, if you put 5000 cores on a system with 8 gigs, you might get bottlenecked by other things.
 So there is kind of a thing.
 I will say, I don't think it's super feasible.
 CPUs are cheap, but they're not that cheap.
 So I don't want to...
-I think I agree with Max's assessment that for this to be feasible, we need to find a way to do this for large numbers of addresses and not have it be like, you know, dollars per lookup, you know, like significant amount of money per lookup, because I think that's, that's if the goal is to lower the barrier to entry and to like, make it better, right, that's, that's going to be a roadblock.
+I think I agree with Max's assessment that for this to be feasible, we need to find a way to do this for large numbers of addresses and not have it be like, dollars per lookup, like significant amount of money per lookup, because I think that's, that's if the goal is to lower the barrier to entry and to like, make it better, right, that's, that's going to be a roadblock.
-It's going to be tough to, to want to pay a dollar every time you want to know how much money you have, you know.
+It's going to be tough to, to want to pay a dollar every time you want to know how much money you have.
 So, I believe we can work on this.
 I'm not, I haven't lost all hope.
 I think it's really useful to hear that people have so many addresses and I want to know more about like what those addresses look like.